jagope/apuntes/spring/test.md

 ## mvc test with spring boot

-1. Annotate the class with @WebMvcTest(<controller>.class).
+1. Annotate the class with @WebMvcTest(&lt;controller>.class).
 It disables full auto-configuration and instead apply only configuration relevant to MVC tests.
 The WebMvcTest annotation auto-configure MockMvc instance as well.
-Using <controller>.class as parameter, we are asking to initialize only one web controller and you need to provide remaining dependencies required using Mock objects.
+Using &lt;controller>.class as parameter, we are asking to initialize only one web controller and you need to provide remaining dependencies required using Mock objects.
 2. Inject MockMvc dependecy:
 ```java
 @Autowired